outseta/outseta-server-side-demos/register-account/register-account.md

 npm run register-account
 ```

-The script will interactively prompt you for Person details (email, first name, last name, coffee preference), Account details (company name, maskot), and then for a subscription plan.
+The script will interactively prompt you for Person details (email, first name, last name, coffee preference), Account details (company name, mascot), and then for a subscription plan.
 No command-line arguments are needed.

 ### Plan Selection